hassanrezve/task/README.md

 - Ajax form submission for creating, editing tasks, and adding comments without page reload
 - iziToast for displaying success and error notifications (loaded via CDN)
 - Validation errors displayed under each form field without page reload
-- JavaScript organized in a `@section('scripts')` block and appended to the layout
-- Assets compiled and served using Vite

 ## Setup Instructions
 1. Clone the repository: